JimZhang37/cloud-developer-project-4-serverless-todos/README.md

 6) integrate with client to see if the interface is correct.
 Do we need to return userId in response?
 7 To understand when the getImageURL is called and how to do it.
 8) implement other functions: delete, modify Todos.
+9) updatetodo is not working.
+The dynamodb document's API is not returning expected result.

 Challenges:
 1) it's hard to test in serverless environment.
 I firstly have to run sls deploy to upload my code to cloud and then read cloudwatch log stream to find any clues.
 Are there any method to alliviate the effort?